 Nontaxable Exchanges and Taxable Fractional Shares in header of articles

-Nontaxable Exchanges and Taxable Fractional Shares in content page of articles
+Nontaxable Exchanges and Taxable Fractional Shares

-She’ll report sale of her fractional share on Form 1040, Form 8949.
+You’ll report a sale of fractional shares on Form 8949.